Some, if not many of you, will read, if not watch, the movie that will almost certainly follow the publication of Dan Brown’s latest book; “Inferno.”

 Inferno: Canto XXVIII

-Dante encounters Prophet Muhammad and his cousin and son-in-law Ali (the fourth Rightly-Guided Caliph of Islam) in the eighth circle of Hell, a circle that punishes the fraudulent – those guilty of deliberate, knowing evil.
+Dante encounters Prophet Muhammad and his cousin and son-in-law Ali (the fourth Rightly-Guided Caliph of Islam) in the eighth circle of Hell.
+This circle punishes the fraudulent – those guilty of deliberate, knowing evil.

 'via Blog this'